Ace Frehley: Early life, family and education

 Paul Daniel Frehley was born on April 27, 1951, in The Bronx, New York City, the youngest of three children of Esther Anna (Hecht) and Carl Daniel 'Friebely' Frehley, an electrical engineer.
 His father, the son of Dutch immigrants, was from Pennsylvania.
 His mother was originally from North Carolina and of German and Cherokee descent.

 The Frehleys were a musical family, and when he received an electric guitar as a Christmas present in 1964, Paul immersed himself in learning the instrument.
 "I never went to music school; I never took a guitar lesson, but everybody in my family plays an instrument.
 My mother and father both played piano, his father was the church organist, and my brother and sister both played piano and acoustic guitar."
 He was always surrounded by music, and started playing guitar at age 13.
 Jimi Hendrix, Albert Lee, Buddy Guy, Jeff Beck, B. B. King, Led Zeppelin, the Rolling Stones and The Who were his main influences.
+Frehley also stated on more than one occasion that Peppy Castro of the Blues Magoos was a major guitar influence.

 Frehley had a troubled childhood.
 He joined a local street gang at age 13, although his interest in the gang waned as his interest in music grew.
 He was expelled from several high schools before eventually dropping out altogether.
 During that time he gained the nickname "Ace" because his friends believed that he was "a real ace" with his ability to get dates.
 Even though he dropped out of high school after his band Cathedral started getting gigs, his girlfriend and family convinced him to return to school, finish and get his diploma, which he did.

-He was a keen athlete, but a football injury ended that.
-He loved watching The Who and Cream when they played New York and it confirmed his love of music, which he said saved him by removing him from gang life.
+He described watching The Who and Cream live as a teenager as confirming his love of music as a professional pursuit, which he claimed "saved" him by deterring him from gang life.